 - Van Rosmalen, J. (2007).
 Het woord aan de verbeelding (play and artistic media in social-agogic work) – This item can be found through this link : Play games and art at work.docx

 This exchange course has the following schedule and working methods:

 The schedule will be published before the start of the minor.
-Besides lectures and classes there will be excursions, extra activities and you will also do some work in a pratical placement.
+Lessons will normally be on three days, on the other days students will do different activities, alone or in groups.

 - Good practices

 Type of exchange course

 - This is a differentiation exchange course.
 This means it enables you to develop your professional competences in a different/broader context.

 - This is a specialisation exchange course.
 This means it enables you to further deepen your skills and knowledge within your own profession (professional profile).